Don Oriolo: Music publishing

 Oriolo began his career in the music industry as a songwriter, session/studio musician, and music arranger, before stepping into what he calls the "executive turntable" of music publishing.
-When he was first starting out as an aspiring musician, Oriolo would cut high school and ride a bus from New Jersey into New York City, with his guitar.
+When he was first starting out as an aspiring musician, Oriolo would skip classes at high school and ride a bus from New Jersey into New York City, with his guitar.
 On these trips into New York, he would go to record and publishing companies to try to get meetings with any executives who would give him five minutes of their time.
 Eventually he started to turn heads and began to sell songs and work as a studio musician and music arranger.
-During his time as a studio musician, arranger, and composer, he worked with bands and musicians such as The Chimes, The Tokens, The Paragons, The Cupids, Doctor Hook, Gloria Gaynor, and many more.
+During his time as a studio musician, arranger, and composer, he worked with bands and musicians including The Chimes, The Tokens, The Paragons, The Cupids, Doctor Hook, Gloria Gaynor and many more.

-Having already been in the recording business as a studio musician and writer, he was able to float his interest in professional management to some of the most successful record and publishing executives of the time, eventually landing a job with the Robert Stigwood -owned record company, RSO Records.
+Having already been in the recording business as a studio musician and writer, he was able to float his interest in professional management to some of the most successful record and publishing executives of the time, eventually landing a job with RSO Records, owned by Robert Stigwood Robert.

-Oriolo went on to have a successful career in the music publishing business, discovering and signing musicians such as Meat Loaf, Jim Steinman, and Lisa Lisa.
-He also wrote music and arranged and produced records for musicians such as Lisa Lisa & the Cult Jam, Doctor Hook, Meco, Robert Gordon and many more.
-Oriolo is also credited with writing Jon Bon Jovi's first charted single, which was a Star Wars-themed track titled "R2 D2, We Wish You a Merry Christmas."
+Oriolo continued to have a successful career in the music publishing business, discovering and signing musicians such as Meat Loaf, Jim Steinman, and Lisa Lisa.
+He also wrote music and arranged and produced records for musicians including Lisa Lisa & the Cult Jam, Doctor Hook, Meco, Robert Gordon and more.
+Oriolo is credited with writing Jon Bon Jovi's first charted single, which was a Star Wars-themed track titled "R2 D2, We Wish You a Merry Christmas."